spraakbanken/karp-backend/README.md

 Formatting is done by `black`.

-Run formatter with `just/make fmt`, check if formatting is needed `just/make check-fmt`.
+Run formatter with `make fmt`, check if formatting is needed `make check-fmt`.

 ### Type checking